 A shorter talk on PF, with a slant towards the up to date (OpenBSD 4.7 and newer) features are to be found here: PF, the OpenBSD Packet Filter, originally presented at the BSD-DK annual meeting in Copenhagen, August 18, 2010 and slightly updated for a presentation at the Bergen (BSD and) Linux User Group meeting in Bergen, January 27, 2011.

 Translated versions: The tutorial has been translated into various languages at various times, mainly based on the 'long html' version.
 If you want to do a translation, I strongly recommend that you grab the source archive and translate the SGML source instead, then build the various formats the same way I do.
 If you do it that way and tell me about your work, I will assist you in any way I can and link to your translated version from here.

 The new, improved The Book of PF, 3rd edition is coming as soon as we can make it happen, with an early access program about to start even sooner.
 (The second edition started shipping November 2010, see http://nostarch.com/pf2.htm).
 Some parts of the book will be a bit familiar, others less so -- and the samples it contains are in both new (OpenBSD 4.7 and newer) and old (OpenBSD 4.6 and earlier) syntax where relevant, and covers both legacy ALTQ traffic shaping and the new traffic shaping system introduced in OpenBSD 5.5.

 I revise and update the tutorial frequently, and I always do some sort of refresh for conferences and other appearances.
 The results will appear here, BSD-licensed, afterwards.

 For occasional updates about my activities, check out bsdly.blogspot.com.

-(*) News flash: On May 23rd, 2013, the tutorial saw its one hundred and fifty thousandth unique visitor (as in unique host name or IP address) since moving to the new location during EuroBSDCon 2006.
+(*) News flash: On November 21st, 2013, the tutorial saw its one hundred and seventy thousandth unique visitor (as in unique host name or IP address) since moving to the new location during EuroBSDCon 2006.